biosails/pheniqs/docs/2.0/transform.md

 ## Output

-After sequence classification, the various tokenized sequences extracted are written along with their respective confidence scores to specific [auxiliary tags](https://samtools.github.io/hts-specs/SAMtags.pdf) within the [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) format.
-While Pheniqs can also produce FASTQ output, SAM is preferred since it preserves all associated metadata for each read group, as shown below:
+After sequence classification, the tokenized sequences that have been extracted are written along with their associated metadata, including sequence quality and confidence scores, to specific [auxiliary tags](https://samtools.github.io/hts-specs/SAMtags.pdf) within the [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) format.
+(While Pheniqs can also produce FASTQ output, SAM is preferred since it preserves all associated metadata for each read group.)

 <img src="/pheniqs/assets/img/sam_output.png" width="400" />

->Sample output for the above experimental design.
+>Sample output for the 150nt paired-end dual-indexed experimental design shown above.
 Template read segments are emitted along with observed and most likely inferred barcode sequences, quality scores, and error probabilities.
 The _**confidence score**_ for each token is one minus its estimated error based on the full posterior probability of observation; for the compound sample barcode here, it is the product of the confidence scores for each component and is one minus the error probability shown.
 {: .example}

-The SAM tags used by Pheniqs are summarized below:
+The SAM tags populated by Pheniqs are summarized below:

 | Name                                      | Description                                                    | Example                       |
 | :---------------------------------------- | :------------------------------------------------------------- | :---------------------------- |